CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Whether the attribute(s) and skill(s) in question apply to resolve the situation at hand, lies at the GM's discretion.

+#### Opposed Test
+Also known as a *versus test*, this type of test occurs, when two characters come into opposition.
+Who wins, and by how much, is determined by comparing the number of successes of each character.
+The one with the most successes is the winner.

+If there is a tie, the defending character is considered the winner.

+For example, a character tries to sneak past another, the sneak will have to do a [stealth](#stealth-agi) test, while the other character will have to do a [observation](#observation-perc) test.
+If the result is a tie, the one doing the observation test is considered the defender and wins.

+If a tie occurs in which a defender cannot be clearly determined, the result is a deadlock and neither side gains anything.

+### Advantage & Disadvantage
+Certain situations may warrant a character getting advantage or disadvantage to a test they have to make.

+Advantage grants **+1D6**, while disadvantage forces **-1D6** to the test in question.

+A player may argue for their advantage in a situation, but only once, with a clear statement.
+Dancing around, trying and hoping to somehow convince the GM with vague descriptions and arguing against the GM's decision immediately disqualifies your character from getting advantage.

 # Character

 ## Attributes